Pain Management at North Jersey Spine Group

 The Benefits of Epidural Injections At North Jersey Spine Group

 When indicated, epidural injections are extremely effective for certain causes of back pain.
 This procedure is performed under sterile conditions with the doctor using a syringe to inject small doses of steroid medication near the nerves of the spine.
 Placed locally, a small dose of steroids reduces the inflammation and swelling of the nerve roots.
-This will decrease the compression of the nerves involved while diminishing the pain using minimal steroids dose.
+This will decrease the compression of the nerves involved while diminishing the pain using a minimal dosage of steroids.
 Epidural injections are commonly used to treat mild to moderate herniated discs or bulging discs that have compressed nerve roots due to degenerative disc disease, degenerative spine disease, mild to moderate spinal stenosis, and spondylolisthesis.
 The use of local anesthetic prior to the epidural injection makes this a pain-free same day procedure that can be completed in 15 minutes using an x-ray called fluoroscopy and contrast dye to guide the needle to the affected area.
 It can be done both with or without sedation.

 Facet Injections and Transforaminal Injections